zhangoose/greeting-cards/fathers-day/README.md

 Anyways, didn't need the CSS stylesheet.
 Played with Javascript outside of HTML5 Canvas, which was nice.
 Used jQuery for the mouse down & up events.

+Oh, and thank you CSS-TRICKS for the random hex color generator line of code. (http://css-tricks.com/examples/RandomHexColor/)